sachinmotgi/sap-web-ide-test/README.md

 # sap-web-ide-test
-Tutorial on how to use web IDE as git hub
+Tutorial on how to GIT hub as project repository